How To Save At The Airport In Spain

 Most people won’t think twice about calling for a taxi.
 In big cities such as Madrid or Barcelona a round trip costs, on average, 60€.
 Depending on how long you’ll be travelling, here are some alternatives:

-Alternative 1: Download the Uber or Cabify app, newbies usually get a discount.
+- Download the Uber or Cabify app, newbies usually get a discount.
 Already used it before?
 Get another member of the family to download the app and create a new account with a different credit card.

-Alternative 2: Madrid and Barcelona airports are served by Aparca&Go, an alternative to official (and expensive) airport car parks.
+- Madrid and Barcelona airports are served by Aparca&Go, an alternative to official (and expensive) airport car parks.
 Shuttles to the airport are available 24/7.

 Most expensive option: Don’t reserve early and pay top rates for airport parking.
 Some airports have designated “first class” parking areas due to proximity to terminals.
 Be prepared to pay even more for the privilege.